Help save the Adelaide Parklands

 Sporting groups in the Parklands often evolve into money hungry corporations that will do anything to the Parklands to survive.
 Since politicians like to strut at sporting events, they are often complicit in the destruction of the Parklands.

-For more information please visit the Adelaide Parklands Preservation Association at www.adelaide-parklands.org
+For more information please visit the Adelaide Parklands Association at www.adelaide-parklands.asn.au

-If you are able, please donate some money to the Association, they need all the money they can get.
+Please donate money to the Association, they need all the money they can get.
+They are battling against easily influenced/corrupted politicians.

 Picture of the Adelaide Parklands